ucsb-cs156-w21/STARTER-jspa01/README.md

   interact with a web page.
 * `npm test` runs the unit tests for this project.

-# Setting up Code Coverage
+# Setting up GitHub Actions and Codecov.io

 The directory `.github/workflows` contains GitHub Actions that can be used to
 * Run the test cases for this app